Levihackermanshort/Workout-Fitness/fitness-app/TEACHER_SETUP.md

 ## Notes for Teacher

+- **PHP Version**: This project requires PHP 8.2 or higher.
+Please ensure PHP 8.2+ is installed before running `composer install`.

+- **Vendor Folder**: The `vendor` folder is NOT committed to git (correctly excluded in `.gitignore`).
+It will be created when running `composer install` - this is expected and correct.
+The submission requirements specify NOT to include vendor in the zip file, but it must be installed to run the project.

 - The project uses SQLite by default (no MySQL setup required)
 - If MySQL is preferred, update `.env` file with database credentials
 - All forms properly re-populate on validation errors